 - PL 3: ACT MATH 25 – 29 (SAT MATH 590 – 680), and high school GPA of 3.50 or higher, and having taken a course in Precalculus, Trigonometry, or Calculus during senior year

-Placement Level 2: Students at this level are eligible for everything listed for Placement Level 1, as well as Math 115: Trigonometry and Functions and Math 124: Finite Mathematics.
-Any student in this placement group should NOT take the math placement assessment unless direct entry into MATH 131: Calculus is desired.
+Placement Level 2: Students at this level are eligible for everything listed for Placement Level 1, as well as Math 115: Trigonometry and Functions, Math 124: Finite Mathematics, and CHEM 121: General Chemistry I. Any student in this placement group should NOT take the math placement assessment unless direct entry into MATH 131: Calculus is desired.

 - PL 2: ACT MATH 25 – 29 (SAT MATH 590 – 680), and high school GPA of 3.50 or higher, but NOT having taken a course in Precalculus, Trigonometry, or Calculus during senior year

-Placement Level 1: Students at this level are eligible to enroll in many quantitative analysis and natural science courses, including BIO 171, CHEM 121, PSY 201.
-In mathematics specifically, students are eligible to enroll in Math 111: Quantitative Reasoning II, Math 120: Mathematics and Society, Math 122: Applied Calculus, and Stat 140: General Statistics.
+Placement Level 1: Students at this level are eligible to enroll in many quantitative analysis and natural science courses, including BIO 171, CHEM 111, and PSY 201.
+In mathematics specifically, students are eligible to enroll in Math 111: College Algebra, Math 120: Mathematics and Society, Math 125: Calculus and Functions Part I, and Stat 140: General Statistics.
 Your choice of whether to take a mathematics / statistics class or a quantitative analysis course in another department should be made in consultation with your academic advisor.
 A student in this placement group should NOT take the math placement assessment unless direct entry into a course requiring a higher placement level is desired.

 - PL 1: ACT MATH 25 – 29 (SAT MATH 590 – 680) and high school GPA below 3.50